adalpari/adalpari.github.io/_posts/2018-10-23-android-testing-unit-tests.md

 Probably not, they fail since you introduced the background thread handling.
 This is happening because of a simple reason: test are being run in the main thread without waiting for any other thread to finish.
 As soon as the main thread finish to run the assigned code, the _test runner_ executes the _asserts_, but the results/callbacks are not finished yet.
 Although the test are correctly written they are failing because of the parallel execution of the thread.
 How can we fix this?

 There's an easy way.
 It's actually the same way we solve most of the test issues: mock the _BackgroundExecutor_.
 If we mock it, we can override the execute method and run the received task in the same thread instead of create a new one.
-This way, we will keep the thread handling in the app, but we will test it in a single thread.
+This way, we keep the thread handling in the app, but we test it in a single thread.
 (This is applicable to executors, handler, async tasks and so on).

 This is how the mocked object looks inside the test class.
-And this is how we will create the presenter now we have the _BackgroundExecutor_ (mocked object in the test).
+And this is how we create the presenter now we have the _BackgroundExecutor_ (mocked object in the test).

 ```java
 @RunWith(MockitoJUnitRunner.class)